fairdataihub/SODA-for-SPARC/README.md

 ## Documentation

-See the [our dedicated webpage](https://docs.sodaforsparc.io/) for the full documentation, including details about each features and how to use them.
+See our [dedicated webpage](https://docs.sodaforsparc.io/) for the full documentation, including details about each feature and how to use them.

 ## Issues and Feedback

-To report any issues with the software, suggest improvements, or request a new feature, please open a new issue via the [Issues tab](https://github.com/fairdataihub/SODA-for-SPARC/issues).
-Provide adequate information (operating system, steps leading to error, screenshots) so we can help you efficiently.
-Alternatively, you could also use [our feedback form](https://docs.google.com/forms/d/e/1FAIpQLSfyUw2_NI1-2tlAr8oB5_JcJ_yjTB-zUDt9skfGjNU9qjITwg/viewform?ts=5e433bea).
-The feedback form is also accessible directly in the user interface of SODA.
+If you encounter a bug, need help, or have a feature request, please open a new issue via the [Issues tab](https://github.com/fairdataihub/SODA-for-SPARC/issues).
+When reporting, include helpful details such as:

+- Your operating system
+- Steps to reproduce the issue
+- Screenshots or logs (if available)

+Alternatively, you can share feedback through [our quick feedback form](https://docs.google.com/forms/d/e/1FAIpQLSfyUw2_NI1-2tlAr8oB5_JcJ_yjTB-zUDt9skfGjNU9qjITwg/viewform?ts=5e433bea).
+This is also accessible from within the SODA user interface.

 ## Contributing

-If you want to contribute, modify SODA to better suit your needs, or compile it for an operating system not mentioned above, please follow the instructions provided in the [developer section](https://docs.sodaforsparc.io/docs/developer-documentation/project-setup) of our documentation.
+If you're interested in contributing directly to the project or modifying SODA to better suit your needs:

+- Follow our setup instructions in the [Developer Documentation](https://docs.sodaforsparc.io/docs/developer-documentation/project-setup)
+- Feel free to fork the repo, make changes, and submit a pull request
+- Use the Issues tab to discuss ideas, ask questions, or find items to work on

+Whether you're a user or developer, your contributions help improve SODA for the entire SPARC community.
+Thanks for being part of it!

 ## License